dhalber11/Pi_In_The_Sky/README.md

 This was the big week for soldering.
 Luckily it went pretty smoothly with the headers and main modules getting locked in within the first few days.
 I did have to double-solder some pins to 3v because there was only one pin on the board that provided this voltage.
 Additionally, there wasn't much space on the breadboard part of the shield so I had to have the battery floating around with only connections through the female-male wires which are traditionally meant to be soldered.
 However, it all worked in the end as the code ran with no problems on the soldered product.

 #### CAD Progress
+This week was basically a continuation of the last.
+Already seeing flaws in the first way of making the wings I knew there was a lot to be improved upon.
+The see-through wings was a good solution but it did not have the benefits of weight reduction.
+This brought me to think of other options but still reinforce the wings even more to prepare for next weeks launch.
+The wings also had a sag to them as they were not connected through the body of the plane, this brought a lot of flex to them that may have hurt the efficiency.
+To counteract this we tried to add a wire that ran along the top of the plane to each wingtip to support the wings.

 ### Week 6 (2/12 - 2/16)